Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: Experimental Results

 For distribution (see, Normal and Logistic distributions as well as bipartite signed network) which allows $P$ to have negative elements, we set $P$ as

 Meanwhile, when we consider the case $n_{r}=n_{c}=n$ for $BiMMDF(n,2,\Pi_{r},\Pi_{c},\alpha_{\mathrm{in}},\alpha_{\mathrm{out}},\mathcal{F})$, we set $\rho P$ as

-where we aim at changing $\alpha_{\mathrm{in}}$ and $\alpha_{\mathrm{out}}$ to investigate their influences on DiSP's performance and verify Equation (\ref{CondAlphaInOut}) in Corollary \ref{PhaseTransistion} for different distribution $\mathcal{F}$. \begin{rem} The only criteria for choosing the $K\times K$ matrix $P$ is, $P$ should be a full rank asymmetric (or symmetric) matrix, $\mathrm{max}_{k,l\in[K]}|P(k,l)|=1$, and elements of $P$ are positive or nonnegative or can be negative depending on distribution $\mathcal{F}$ as analyzed in Experiments \ref{Bernoulli}-\ref{Signed}.
-The only criteria for setting $\Pi_{r}$ and $\Pi_{c}$ is, they should satisfy conditions in Definition \ref{BiMMDF}, and there exist at least one pure row (and column) node for each row (and column) community. \end{rem} After obtaining $P, \rho, \Pi_{r}$, and $\Pi_{c}$, to generate a random adjacency matrix $A$ with $K$ row (and column) communities from distribution $\mathcal{F}$ under our model BiMMDF, each simulation experiment contains the following steps:
+where we aim at changing $\alpha_{\mathrm{in}}$ and $\alpha_{\mathrm{out}}$ to investigate their influences on DiSP's performance and verify Equation (\ref{CondAlphaInOut}) for different distribution $\mathcal{F}$. \begin{rem} The only criteria for choosing the $K\times K$ matrix $P$ is, $P$ should be a full rank asymmetric (or symmetric) matrix, $\mathrm{max}_{k,l\in[K]}|P(k,l)|=1$, and elements of $P$ are positive or nonnegative or can be negative depending on distribution $\mathcal{F}$ as analyzed in Examples \ref{Bernoulli}-\ref{Signed}.
+The only criteria for setting $\Pi_{r}$ and $\Pi_{c}$ is, they should satisfy conditions in Definition \ref{BiMMDF}, and there exists at least one pure row (and column) node for each row (and column) community. \end{rem} To generate a random adjacency matrix $A$ with $K$ row (and column) communities and missing edges from distribution $\mathcal{F}$ under our model BiMMDF, each simulation experiment contains the following steps:

 (a) Set $\Omega=\rho\Pi_{r}P\Pi'_{c}$.

 (b) Let $A(i,j)$ be a random number generated from distribution $\mathcal{F}$ with expectation $\Omega(i,j)$ for $i\in[n_{r}], j\in[n_{c}]$.